Rotatable Antenna-Enabled Mobile Edge Computing: Proposed Algorithm For Problem (P1)

 \subsection{Joint Optimization of Receive Beamforming and Pointing Matrix}

-Given the offloaded data size $\boldsymbol{\ell}$ and the edge computing resource allocation vector $\boldsymbol{f}^e$, problem (P1) is reformulated as the following optimization problem for optimizing the receive beamforming matrix $\mathbf{W}$ and the RA pointing matrix $\mathbf{F}$.

-As shown in Section \ref{sec:subproblem1}, at the optimal solution to problem (P2), $D_k^l = D_k^e$, and thus the objective in (\ref{eq:P3_obj}) can be equivalently expressed solely in terms of the edge computation latency.
-By replacing $D_k$ with $D_k^e$, and replacing $\ell_k$ with the closed-form $\hat{\ell}_k^{\star}$ from (\ref{eq:computing_l_hat_star}), problem (P3) reduces to
+Given the offloaded data size $\boldsymbol{\ell}$ and edge computing resource allocation $\boldsymbol{f}^e$, problem (P1) is reformulated for optimizing the receive beamforming matrix $\mathbf{W}$ and RA pointing matrix $\mathbf{F}$ as As shown in Section~\ref{sec:subproblem1}, at the optimal solution to problem (P2), $D_k^l = D_k^e$, and thus the objective in \eqref{eq:P3_obj} can be equivalently expressed by the edge computation latency.
+By replacing $D_k$ with $D_k^e$ and $\ell_k$ with the closed-form $\hat{\ell}_k^{\star}$ in \eqref{eq:computing_l_hat_star}, problem (P3) reduces to Moreover, to handle the fractional SINR expression in \eqref{eq:SINR}, we introduce slack variables $t_2$ and $\{t_{3,k}\}$, and reformulate problem (P3.1) as